yutengkai/vector-based-label-propagation/README.md

 # VLP: Efficient Vector‑Based Label Propagation for Massive Low‑Rank Graphs

-VLP is a reference implementation and reproducibility package for **vector‑based label propagation** on **low‑rank graphs**, where the adjacency has the form $A = VV^\top$.
+"""VLP is a reference implementation and reproducibility package for **vector‑based label propagation** on **low‑rank graphs**, where the adjacency has the form $A = VV^\top$.
 Instead of constructing an $n\times n$ adjacency, VLP performs propagation directly in the embedding space using two dense matrix multiplications per iteration.
 This reduces memory from $O(n^2)$ to $O(nd)$ and closely follows the algorithm described in the accompanying paper.

 > **Scope.** The artifact evaluates **linear (numeric) label propagation** baselines (e.g., Zhu & Ghahramani–style) implemented in scikit‑learn, scikit‑network, and PyTorch Geometric.
 Voting‑style LP used for community detection is out of scope here.